hanpari/sovereign/source/03/072_whiney_suitors.md

 "Too late," grunted Gromov, watching the demoness coming closer.
 The scent of roses and warming sensation overwhelmed him, soothing his anger that he forgot about the world and daydreamed of touching Samara's hair, combed up into delicate snake-like patterns.

 "I may forgive you," Gromov breathed out, violently keeping his arms along the body.
-The last remnants of conscience and abnormal willpower prevented him from embarrassing himself in front of two Angels.
+The last remnants of consciousness and abnormal willpower prevented him from embarrassing himself in front of two Angels.

-Hawk heaved a sign of relief: "I won't you down, Big G."
+Hawk heaved a sign of relief: "I won't let you down, Big G."

 However, Samara shook her head: "My beloved husband, the time has not ripened yet.
 Our excruciating separation must continue."